Big on ideas, short on cash: Modern slavery fund seeks to transform global fight

 Thier said GFEMS is also helping communities at risk of slavery that have been hit by the fallout from COVID-19, and that focusing on specific areas allows it to learn what works in local contexts and demonstrate the value of its approach.

+GFEMS has acknowledged the challenge of engaging the private sector, but Thier said some of its work, such as identifying and surveying labourers in supply chains, could be used to encourage corporations to improve labour standards and working conditions.

-But the effectiveness of GFEMS has been questioned, including by Britain’s aid watchdog over value for money of the nation’s 20 million pound investment.
-Some experts said the fund would likely take time to prove its worth and gain more donors.
+The effectiveness of the fund has been questioned, including by Britain’s aid watchdog over value for money of the nation’s 20 million pound investment.
+Some experts said GFEMS would likely take time to prove its worth and gain more donors.

+“It is not an easy time to raise funds from foreign states .. (and) GFEMS is not a traditional proposition,” said James Cockayne, Professor of Global Politics and Anti-Slavery at Britain’s Nottingham University and an expert on financing.

+However, the fund’s analytical and more systemic approach has already had an influence on others in the field, he added.

 Nick Grono, head of the Freedom Fund - the largest private anti-slavery donor fund - said GFEMS’s progress had slowed recently after an encouraging start as it “confronts the reality of its early ambition to raise hundreds of millions of dollars”.